Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 We can’t get everything right all the time.
 Perhaps the most common cause of hand and wrist injury in the gym is simply getting the technique wrong.

 Performing exercises incorrectly can lead to all sorts of pulls, rips and tears and these can set your progress back after months of work.
 It’s important to remember here that each human body can withstand different loads and stresses based on a variety of factors.
-It is vital that the technical aspect of an exercise is perfected before one tackles the higher weight loads.
+The technical aspect of an exercise must be perfected before one tackles the higher weight loads.
 Safety first, always.

 Common types of hand and wrist injuries in the gym